jackadrianglass/jackadrianglass.github.io/readme.md

 # Main Page

-- [ ] Port all of the elm-ui stuff to just CSS (just learn it. elm-ui is just a little too limiting)
+- [x] Port all of the elm-ui stuff to just CSS (just learn it. elm-ui is just a little too limiting)

 - [x] Creative Coding Splash Screen
 - [ ] Link Tree
-    - [ ] Have each link be little bubbles
+    - [x] Have each link be little bubbles
     - [ ] Each bubble should react when the user hovers over it
-    - [ ] Your name should be the most prominent thing
+    - [x] Your name should be the most prominent thing
-    - [ ] Investigate which font you want to use
+    - [x] Investigate which font you want to use
-- [ ] Brief Section
+- [x] Brief Section
-    - [ ] Head Shot
+    - [x] Head Shot
-    - [ ] About Yourself
+    - [x] About Yourself
-    - [ ] Contact Information (should be covered by your link tree.
-Maybe the redundancy is useful)
-- [ ] Skill List
+- [x] Skill List
     - Split by technology
     - Probably have some images around each technology used
     - Brief description of the projects involved